 Boost visibility on the home feed

-For extra visibility, you might want to think about adding a couple of hashtags to each post and ensure that you're posting regular updates and new details the event page for attendees to see.
-If you're connected on LinkedIn with your guest speakers or local sponsors who are supporting your event, reach out to them and encourage them to repost the event for their connections to see!
+For extra visibility, you might want to think about adding a couple of hashtags to each post and ensure that you're posting regular updates and new details on the event page for attendees to see.
+Connect with your guest speakers or local sponsors who are supporting your event and reach out to them to encourage them to repost the event for their connections to see.

 Leverage your event day content

-It's easy to get swept on event day, but don't forget to capture photo and video content that you can store and use for later!
 Think about writing a post-event blog post, sharing some key takeaways, or uploading a video highlight reel.
-LinkedIn users are often searching for trustworthy and honest content and posting video content can be an effective way to showcase your schools brand in an authentic way.
+LinkedIn users are often searching for trustworthy and honest content and posting video content can be an effective way to showcase your school’s brand in an authentic way.
 Don’t be afraid to continue to repurpose this content, weeks, and even months down the track.
 If your event is a re-occurring event, you can use video and photo content from the previous event to hype up attendees and give them a sneak peek.

 Your school website is the main source of information for your event.
 Need to talk to a professional about getting a custom-designed events page?
 Talk to a friendly member of the Digistorm team today!